-South Region provides a quick way to view live data: events (system logs), animated traffic graphs, and statistics from all software components.
+South Region provides a quick way to view live data such as events (system logs) or animated traffic graphs.
 It is located at the bottom of the browser's window.
 By default, it is collapsed; to expand it, click the thin line near the lower edge or press Ctrl+E.